How Do I Vote?

 Voters with Disabilities

-Each polling place has a Vote-By-Phone machine which is available for the visually impaired.
+Each polling place has an ADA Compliant machine which is available for the visually impaired.
 This enables the voter to access an audio ballot read to him under computer control.
 Polling places are handicap accessible and election officials are trained to assist voters with mobility issues.
 Curbside votes is available for voters with temporary or last minute illness or difficulties.

 Voters at Nursing Homes and Institutions